 There are so many places to go and so much cool stuff to do in Bangkok.
 However if you plan ahead you can fit all the important places into 3 days in Bangkok.
+To give you a rough guideline, you can find some inspiration in the BKK itinerary down below.
 Travel by tuk-tuk, taxi, skytrain, ferry and foot – the whole city is easily accessible.
 Particularly in the case of Tuk-Tuks and river ferries, the travel is very much part of the experience!

 - Why it’s awesome: It has everything!
 A bright, colorful, vibrant shopping and browsing experience unlike any other.

 - Cost: The market is free, and the wares are sold primarily at local prices.

 - Food nearby: Grab some street food from a vendor while you walk through the stalls – there are lots to choose from!

 This, of course, only works as your first destination if you’re arriving in Bangkok over the weekend, but if you aren’t, be sure to fit it in somewhere!
 With 15 000 stalls over 35 acres, the Chatuchak Weekend Market has everything – food, fashion, art, and antiques.
 It’s good to put away a few hours to spend here, as there is just so much that will interest you.